Webhook volume and updated fields

 Thanks for your answers.

 We already have some debouncing, otherwise our servers wouldn’t survive.
 But some clients with 100k+ products will suddenly update their whole catalog once a day from external synchronization tools.
-Even deboucing does not help here as it requires us to fetch these 100k+ product daily to make sure we haven’t missed an update.
+Even deboucing does not help here as we have to fetch these 100k+ products to make sure we haven’t missed an update.
 Effectively hammering Shopify servers with volume in return.